Vueren/VuerenAdventOfCode2021/README.md

 # Vueren Kuraenir Advent of Code 2021
 ## Vueren Kuraenir's solutions for 2021

+## Day 2-1:
+Did this puzzle in PowerShell.

+Ended up forgetting to convert to an integer this time around.

+## Day 2-2:
+Did this puzzle in PowerShell.

+Managed to accidentally subtract instead of add when managing the aim.
+Did I mention that addition is hard?

+## End of Day 2 Comments:
+Sometimes, I worry how simple things seem to me.
+Maybe I should try for the leaderboards.
+It'll be tough to speed read in 30 seconds, code in a minute, and win, but should be doable.
+I just have to be ready to develop next time.
+Was too busy playing games before I remembered this came out, and by then I was already several minutes too late.

+The main thing is making sure I don't make a simple mistake like addition.
+Is it wrong of me to say that I found Calculus easier than Kindergarten Arithmetic?
+To this day I still wonder how I didn't fail that part of Kindergarten...

 ## Day 1-1:
 Did this puzzle in PowerShell.